 Is there an age limit for riding on electric scooters?

 Yes.
 Under Michigan electric scooter laws, kids under 12 cannot ride an electric scooter or electric skateboard “on a public highway or street.”
 (MCL 257.658(9))

-According to Michigan electric scooter laws a person driving an electric scooter or an electric skateboard on a public roadway must do the following:
+According to Michigan electric scooter laws a person driving an electric scooter or an electric skateboard on a public road must do the following:

-- Drive as far to the right side of the roadway as possible.
+- Drive the electric scooter as far to the right side of the road as possible.

 - Not ride more than 2 abreast.

 - Use a designated path when required by a local ordinance to do so.

 - Not pass between lanes of traffic.
 (MCL 257.660(1), (2), (3) and (4))

 Can you drive an electric scooter on the sidewalk?

 Yes.
 According to Michigan electric scooter laws, if you’re driving an electric scooter or electric skateboard on a sidewalk, then you must “yield the right-of-way to a pedestrian” and you must “give an audible signal before overtaking and passing the pedestrian.”
 (MCL 257.660(5)